wp-plugins/featured-posts-scroll/readme.txt

 = 1.23 =
 * Reorganized/renamed some CSS and JS files.
 Removed files that are no longer used.
+* Corrected issue where plugin could interfere with post/page templates causing the wrong post data to be displayed.
 * Code refactoring and cleanup: activate/deactivate functions, admin page, js files.
+* Performance update.
+CSS and JS that were generated from PHP on every page view are now saved to static files every time an admin option is changed.
+* Removed !is_paged() check that prevented plugin from displaying on multiple pages of a list.
+To replicate old behavior, add if (!is_paged()){...} around the fps_show() call.